royby12/homebridge-http-tasmota-sprinkler/README.md

 ```

-Credit to goedh452.
+Inspiered by @goedh452.
 Based on:
 https://github.com/goedh452/homebridge-http-sprinkler